WenChentao/3DeeCellTracker/README.md

 ```
 If the driver is correctly installed, the driver version should be displayed:
 ![nvidia-smi](/pictures/nvidia-smi.png)
-### 2.3 Software/packages for segmentation and tracking
+### 2.3 Software or packages for segmentation and tracking
 ##### 2.3.1 Choose an appropriate version of Anaconda and install it:
 The latest version of the Anaconda installer has included most of the software/packages we need.
 See here: [https://docs.anaconda.com/anaconda/packages/py3.7_linux-64/](https://docs.anaconda.com/anaconda/packages/py3.7_linux-64/).
 Other software/packages can also be easily installed from the Anaconda cloud.
 We therefore recommend users to install the latest Anaconda for convenience.